Troop-364/T364-web/docs/pizza-oven-merit-badge/index.md

         Explain why bread rises and why it makes good pizza dough.
 Explain how one can tell if the dough has been over-risen.
       </li>
       <li>
-        Build a mud oven that is large enough to cook an 8-inch pizza.
+        Build an earthen oven that is large enough to cook an 8-inch pizza.
       </li>
       <li>
         Use sandy-clay, straw or grass, and some water as the main building materials for the oven.